What is a high interest savings account?

 Guaranteed investment certificates (GICs)

-GICs are a low-risk type of investment that provides a guaranteed return on the money you deposit.
-You invest your money for a fixed period, and in return you earn a fixed rate of interest on your principal.
+GICs are a low-risk investment that provide a guaranteed return on the money you deposit.
+You invest your money for a fixed period, and in return, you earn a fixed rate of interest on your principal.

 Hybrid bank accounts

-Recent years have seen the arrival of hybrid accounts that combine the competitive interest rate of a savings account with the convenient access to funds of a chequing account.
+Recent years have seen the arrival of hybrid accounts that combine the competitive interest rate of a savings account with the convenient fund access of a chequing account.

 Examples of hybrid accounts include the EQ Bank Personal Account, KOHO Earn Interest and the Wealthsimple Cash Account.